- J.A.M.

 - 15% English-speaking Protestants dominate commercial and political life, Scotsmen, large French-speaking population dominate the rural life

-main cityMontreal - Political deadlock – inability to form a majority government
+- Political deadlock – inability to form a majority government

-- Great Coalition formed in 1864 – Tories, Clear Grits, Reformers from the
+- Great Coalition formed in 1864 – Tories, Clear Grits, Reformers from the Canadas

-Canadas - Called for federal union
+- Called for federal union

 - “Rep by pop”